PluralKit/PluralKit/docs/content/api/reference.md

 ## Authentication

-Authentication is done with a simple "system token".
-You can get your system token by running `pk;token` using the Discord bot, either in a channel with the bot or in DMs.
-Then, pass this token in the `Authorization` HTTP header on requests that require it.
-Failure to do so on endpoints that require authentication will return a `401 Unauthorized`.
+Authentication is done with an API key provided in the `Authorization` HTTP header - [see the API key section of the documentation for details.](/api/tokens)

 Some endpoints show information that a given system may have set to private.
-If this is a specific field (eg. description), the field will simply contain `null` rather than the true value.
-If this applies to entire endpoint responses (eg. fronter, switches, member list), the entire request will return `403 Forbidden`.
-Authenticating with the system's token (as described above) will override these privacy settings and show the full information.
+For unauthenticated requests, and for requests authenticated with an API key that does not have permission to read private data, the following rules apply:

+- For fields with specific privacy settings (e.g. descriptions), the field will simply contain `null` rather than the true value
+- For entire endpoints which show private data (e.g. member/group lists), a `403 Forbidden` response will be returned

 ## Rate Limiting